bbraithwaite/bubbleSortAnimation/README.md

-bubbleSortAnimation
+Bubble Sort Animation
 ===================

-Bubble sort animation in JavaScript
+Bubble sort animation in JavaScript to accompany a blog post.

+NOTE: Not designed with good code quality in mind!